manaschaturvedi/manaschaturvedi.github.io/_posts/2020-07-06-atomic-habits-book-note.md

 - <p>Ask yourself, “Who is the type of person that could get the outcome I want?
 Who is the type of person that could run a successful start-up?"</p>

 - <p>The first step is not what or how, but who.
 You need to know who you want to be.</p>

+- <p>Habit formation is incredibly useful because the conscious mind is the bottleneck of the brain.
+It can only pay attention to one problem at a time.
+Our brain is always working to preserve your conscious attention for whatever task is most essential.
+Whenever possible, the conscious mind likes to pawn off tasks to the nonconscious mind to do automatically.
+This is precisely what happens when a habit is formed.
+Habits reduce cognitive load and free up mental capacity, so you can allocate your attention to other tasks.</p>

+- <p>It’s only by making the fundamentals of life easier that you can create the mental space needed for free thinking and creativity.
+Building habits in the present allows you to do more of what you want in the future.</p>